zebrium/ze-stats/README.md

 No special configuration is required

 ### Setup
-By default, Zebrium's Kubernetes metrics collector will be deployed to all Nodes in your cluster and collect metrics from every node.
+No special setup is required.
+By default Zebrium's Kubernetes metrics collector and collect metrics from every node.

 ## Testing your installation
 Once the collector has been deployed in your Kubernetes environment, your metrics and anomaly detection will be available in the Zebrium UI.